Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The voice recognition software is extremely useful

-Also, to be fair, I would note that the moderator and the fluent speakers within the Pimsleur audio lessons repeat themselves multiple times so the chances of you mispronouncing words over and over again are pretty slim.
+Also, to be fair, I would note that the moderator and the fluent speakers within the Pimsleur audio lessons repeat themselves multiple times, so the chances of you mispronouncing words over and over again are pretty slim.

-Fantastic For Visual Learners
+Fantastic for Visual Learners

 My second highlight of the Rosetta Stone program is that because their lessons are so image heavy, they are great for visual learners (just like Memrise and Babbel).